 How To Peel It

-Unless you are roasting African yam tubers, you will need to remove the skin before cooking.
-There are different ways of doing this, but I find it easier to first cut the yam into slices before peeling and use either of the two methods below.
+You must remove the skin before cooking unless you are roasting African yam tubers.
+There are different ways of doing this, but I find it easier to cut the yam into slices before peeling and use either of the two methods below.

-- Hold the yam slice on your non-dominant hand, hold the knife on the other hand.
-Position the knife as if you want to peel and orange or an apple and make a cut into the skin of the yam.
+- Hold the yam slice in your non-dominant hand; hold the knife on the other hand.
+Position the knife as if you want to peel an orange or an apple and make a cut into the skin of the yam.
 Rotate the yam slice slowly against the knife so the blade removes the skin as it moves.

 - Place the yam slice flat on a chopping board, use a knife to cut off the skin as shown below.

 Similar to other vegetables, yams tend to undergo enzymatic browning when the surface is exposed to oxygen.
-This is why the color darkens sometimes after cutting.
-To reduce this browning effect, place the yam slices in water immediately after peeling.
+This is why the colour darkens sometimes after cutting.
+Place the yam slices in water immediately after peeling to reduce this browning effect

 How To Cook It